-The same would apply if People’s Financial Services Limited were to become insolvent.
+The same would apply if People’s Partnership Limited were to become insolvent.

 If the Scheme terminates and the Trustee decides to wind it up, your pension pot is protected and cannot be used to meet the Scheme’s wind-up cost.

-If the Scheme’s administrator (B&CE Financial Services Limited) were to become insolvent, the Trustee would appoint new administrators to operate the Scheme.
+If the Scheme’s administrator (People’s Administration Services Limited) were to become insolvent, the Trustee would appoint new administrators to operate the Scheme.

 If the trustee company was to become insolvent, new trustees would be appointed.
 This won’t affect the Scheme’s assets or your pension savings.